 This may include reading books, listening to podcasts, attending conferences, taking classes part-time, or cross training with another staff member.
 As much as possible, allocate money in the budget to pay for at least some training for your team.

-Habit #6: Prays for fellow church staff members and volunteers
+Habit #6: Praying for fellow church staff members and volunteers.

 Many of the New Testament letters begin with a prayer for the recipients.